 Click here for a map of a walking route from Byparken to the start of Skedderdalen.

 If you need to use public transit to get into the city centre, search travel options on the Skyss Travel Planner.
 To start from the city center, input "Bergen Sentrum" as your starting destination.
 This is also the best point of departure to receive the most travel options in Skyss.
-We also have a trasportation guide that gives more information.
+You can also check out our guide to transport in and around Bergen for more information.